The EKISC team and TNT crew pulling Spotted Knapweed.

 The East Kootenay Invasive Species Council (EKISC) is a diverse and dynamic mix of government and non-government, multi-interest stakeholders with membership open to anyone.
 EKISC was formed following a three year pilot project ending in 2007 where the single-agency partnership delivery model was tested.
 This model proved to be a very effective and efficient method of invasive species management.
 The EKISC continues to operate under this model to deliver a coordinated education and treatment program within the Regional District of East Kootenay.

 The board of directors of the EKISC has representation from provincial and local governments, agriculture, non-governmental environment organizations, and the private sector.
 The Society Constitution and Bylaws list the specific purposes of EKISC as a registered non-profit society.
 An Annual report is produced summarizing education, inventory, coordination and treatment activities each year.
 An AGM is held in April, a General Meeting in October, and Planning Sessions through the winter.
-Field tours and Forums alternate each year, with a Field Tour planned for the summer of 2016.
+Field tours and Forums alternate each year.